fastrgv/Asud/README.md

 --------------------------------------------------------------------------

 Notes:

-* Naked triples **within boxes** are NOT shown to reduce clutter.
-Same for naked quads & naked pairs.
 * The last 10 view-toggles are mutually exclusive: activating one deactivates others.
 * Linked-Pairs (l-key): each digit might have multiple chains of related pairs that are cycled thru in order; (you can make a quick exit by pressing a different view-toggle key).